 An international trip is going to look a lot different when you're in your 20s vs when you're in your 60's.
 Both are equally great, but just very different.
 In your 20s you're going to stay in a $5 a night hostel and play cards with fellow backpackers from all over the world through the night.
 You're going to "rough it" on the cheapest train ticket instead of flying which allows you to hangout with locals on your 10 hour ride.
-You're going to camp on the Great Wall, swim with dolphins in Mexico, walk for miles as you explore beautiful Paris, make a wish as you release lanterns at the festival in Thailand, and do that bucket list item that scares you - now's the time!
+You're going to camp on the Great Wall, walk for miles as you explore beautiful Paris, make a wish as you release lanterns at the festival in Thailand, and do that bucket list item that scares you - now's the time!

 Save the lazy cruise around the Caribbean, the relaxing pool time at the resort in Cancun, and the week long, guided tour of London for later in life.
 Now's the time for serious adventure.